 Companies choose cloud infrastructures because they are faster, often less expensive (at least initially), easier to access, and always up to date.
 There are multiple types of cloud solutions and each has a separate set of challenges in terms of security.
 Cloud Access Security Broker solutions and cloud computing security are necessary to secure applications in the cloud and cloud data centers.

-Cloud solutions needs must include:
+Cloud Security solutions needs must include:

 - Protecting SaaS based Cloud Applications and their Cloud Data